DengShuaiSimon/xcat-process/xcat_wish_list_for_2017_and_further.md

 * enhance xcatprobe to do health check within CORAL cluster==> TBD

+* The refinement of xCAT interfaces, make the deploy process easier for user ==>TBD
+   * refine go-xcat to include xcat configuration, and use xcatprobe to check it.
+   * copycds
+   * node definition ==> add makehosts, makedns in the end of mkdef/chdef
+   * enhance rinstall ==> able to work based on limited attributes, such as bmc, ip, mac.

+* Collect snapshot package and analyze the user habit ==> TBD

+* Connect xCAT notification with Social App ==>TBD
+   * set interface in xCAT, then xCAT can send out notification to that interface
+   * enable a daemon, then, Socail App can send message to that daemon to execute action

 ## P3

 * New xCAT prototype with Python ==> TBD